Wolverhampton Outlaws: History

-Their first season was in 1986, founded in theyear before that.
-They merged with Bilston Steelers.
+Their first season was in 1986, founded in the year before that.
+They merged with Bilston Apaches.
 They progressed up through leagues over few years from the Division One to BNGL National League.

 1990 saw Danny Martin returned 9 punts for TDs.
 They made the semi-finals in 1991, however, disbanded at the end of a poor 1992 season.
-Some players joined the West Bromwich Fireballs, along with players from the defunct West Bromwich Fireballs.
+Some players formed the West Bromwich Vipers, along with players from the defunct West Bromwich Fireballs and Wolverhampton Outlaws and Bilston Apaches, which later became the Wolverhampton Vipers.